 Criteria for selection of other online services include:

-CD-ROMs have disadvantages, notably the need to devote hardware and I.T. staff time to making them usable; their lack of currency as compared with the on-line services; their uncertain life expectancy; and (for some products) built-in expiration.
-The Law Library therefore prefers not to acquire CD-ROM titles unless they provide material not available in other formats, or they are judged pedagogically useful because widely found in law offices, or they provide some other advantage clearly outweighing their disadvantages.
-Preference will be given to CD-ROMs which do not have built-in expiration and therefore provide archival ownership; which do not require new hardware or training; and for which the license agreement allows "fair use".
+CD-ROMs have disadvantages, notably the need to devote hardware and I.T. staff time to making them usable; their lack of currency as compared with the online services; their uncertain life expectancy; and (for some products) built-in expiration.
+The Law Library therefore prefers not to acquire CD-ROM or similarly formatted titles unless they provide material not available in other formats, or they are judged pedagogically useful because widely found in law offices, or they provide some other advantage clearly outweighing their disadvantages.
+Preference will be given to CD-ROMs that do not have built-in expiration and therefore provide archival ownership; which do not require new hardware or training; and for which the license agreement allows "fair use."